Metaljunkfr/Metaljunkfr/README.md

 🔭 I have always been keen on screens, high-technology gadgets, video games, connected stuffs.

-👯👯 After 13 years working as a youth leader and as High-tech customer service representative (I appreciate human contact), I have decided to retraining myself with IT development.
+👯:heart_eyes_cat::dancing_men: After 13 years working as a youth leader and as High-tech customer service representative (I appreciate human contact), I have decided to retraining myself with IT development.

 🌱 I am very new in this field, but I love to learn new things everyday, and as in my personal life, I like to find solutions for any problem I encounter.

 😄 PHP and Symfony are my best friends for now (also interested in Vue.js), their documentations are well done, swap knowledges with others is also a good thing to grow up within web development.

 💬 Since one year I have realized several projects, some are private because of sensitive informations but if you ask me, it would be a pleasure to discuss about process, code, or anything else.
+I am also still making 2 E-commerce projects to increase my skills. :muscle:

 📫 You can find me in [LinkedIn](https://www.linkedin.com/in/guillaumegeorges/), [StackOverflow](https://stackoverflow.com/users/13133575/metaljk), [My own website](https://www.guillaumegeorges.fr)

+More personal infos : I love to cook for my family, to try to make some music and discover things.
+Did I already speak about video games?

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=Metaljunkfr)